 The Israeli soprano Keren Motseri first studied cello and completed a B.Sc. in biology summa cum laude, before graduating with a Masters degree from the Dutch National Opera Academy.
 Keren has since established herself as a versatile and highly sought after soprano, with repertoire ranging from the Renaissance to the 21st century in both concert and opera.

-On the opera stage, Keren has performed, among others, at La Monnaie in Brussels, the Aix-en-Provence Opera Festival and the Nationale Reisopera.
-Her opera performances include works by Handel, Mozart, Offenbach and Smetana, and extend into the contemporary repertoire of Pascal Dusapin, George Benjamin, Klaas de Vries and Oscar Bianchi.
+Last year, Keren sang her debut at the Dutch National Opera (in co-production with the Holland Festival), in a unique production of Stockhausen’s Aus Licht.
+Among her other performances on the opera stage, Keren appeared at La Monnaie in Brussels, the Aix-en-Provence Opera Festival and the Nationale Reisopera.
+Her opera performances include works by Handel, Mozart, Offenbach and Smetana, and extend into the contemporary repertoire of Pascal Dusapin, George Benjamin, Oscar Bianchi and Klaas de Vries.
 Keren’s appearances include her debut at the Festival d’Aix-en-Provence as Lei in the opera Passion (Dusapin, with Ensemble Modern and conductor Franck Ollu), Vita in the world premiere of Wake (Klaas de Vries, libretto David Mitchell), A Young Woman in the Night in the world premiere of ‘Thanks to my Eyes’ (Bianchi, libretto and direction Joël Pommerat) and ‘Into the Little Hill’ (Benjamin).
 Some of these roles were specifically composed for her voice.